gevorgyana/swift-lexer-standalone/deep/README.md

 Next, you need to do some .gyb-magic.
 Pick the Python tool and run in in-tree - necessary .def files will appear.

+Last step, download the 5.3 binaries from Swift official website.
+It is a release build, BUT IT IS NOT STRIPPED so we can actually debug it and see stack trace!!
+It is awesome.